 Homework is an important part of the curriculum.
 It reinforces the concepts that have been taught in the classroom.
 It also checks comprehension and understanding.
 It provides parent involvement in the child's education.
-Failure to complete homework

 Illness

 [See Student Illness under Health-Related Matters on page 49.]